 Habitat is disturbed by various factors.
 Considering the prairie in the plow eradicated habitat of many prairie dogs and made its existence rare.
 Increasing inputs of sediments in rivers could destroy an habitat and degrade it completely.
 When large continuous habitats are transformed to isolated a little fragments they would go extinct.

 Despite the uncertainties, extinction has three major elements.

 - For species collectively, extinction is a probability if the killing stress is so rare beyond their experience and therefore outside the reach of natural selection.

-- In few cases, there is evidence that extinction is selective argued by Darwin.
+- In a few cases, there is evidence that extinction is selectively argued by Darwin.
 It has been made impossible to predict which species are going to be the next victim of an extinction event.